DavidHowlett/family_chess_tournament/README.md

 Currently the runner will call a draw after 150 moves to prevent infinite games.
 This maximum may be increased in future.

-If a player wants to call a draw they should raise one of the exceptions in the shared file.
-Please only call draws when it is legal to do so.
+If a player wants to call a draw they should raise one of the exceptions in shared.py Please only call draws when it is legal to do so.

-# To do
+# ToDo

-Make the runner remember the results of matches between AI's with particular hashes.
+Make the runner remember the results of matches between AI's with particular hashes to save time when rerunning the tournament.
-This should save time when re running the tournament after changing only one AI.